A fathead pizza on a wood cutting board.

 CONVENTIONAL METHOD

-• Mix together warm water, inulin and yeast in a small bowl and cover with cling film and a towel or silicone mat to keep warm.
-Transfer to a nice warm spot until yeast activates and is foamy (15-20 mins).
+• ACTIVATE YEAST – Combine warm water, inulin, and yeast in a small bowl; cover with clingfilm and a towel or silicone mat to keep warm.
+Transfer to a warm spot until yeast activates and is foamy (15-20 mins).
 See Note 1.

-• Heat cheese and cream cheese in microwave-safe bowl for 2 minutes on high.
+• MELT – Heat cheese and cream cheese in heat-safe bowl for 2 minutes on high.
 Stir to combine.

-• Add eggs and baking powder.
+• MIX – Add yeast mixture, eggs and baking powder.
 Stir to combine (mixture should foam up a lot).
 See Note 2.

-• Add remaining ingredients and mix until well combined and until no longer sticky.
+• COMBINE – Add remaining ingredients; mix until no longer sticky.
 See Note 3.
-Transfer dough to a silicone mat and chop into 2 even pieces.
+Transfer dough to a silicone mat and cut into two even pieces.

-• Roll one piece of dough thinly (approx into a 30cm diameter circle between 2 pieces of baking paper. (watch the video for tips).
-Neaten the edges using a spatula or cake scraper.
+• DIVIDE AND ROLL – Roll one piece of dough thinly (approx into a 30cm diameter circle between 2 pieces of baking paper. (watch the video for tips).
+Neaten edges using a spatula or cake scraper.
 Prick the base all over with a fork.
 Transfer to a large baking tray and cover and leave to prove in a warm place for 1 hour.
-Repeat with other piece of dough or cover and refrigerate or freeze for another day.
+Repeat with remaining dough (or cover and refrigerate or freeze for another day).

-• Using the edges of the baking paper lift and transfer the pizza onto the pizza stone/baking tray.
+• BAKE – Using edges of the baking paper lift the pizza crust onto the pizza stone.
 Bake for 3-5 minutes.

-• Remove from oven top with your favourite toppings and return to the oven and bake 4-6 minutes or until cheese has melted and is lightly golden.
-Remove from the oven cut into 10 serves.
+• TOPPINGS – Remove from oven top with your favourite toppings.
+Bake 4-6 minutes or until cheese has melted and is lightly golden.
+Remove from the oven slice into 8 slices.

 THERMAL METHOD

-• Mix together warm water, inulin and yeast in a small bowl and cover with cling film and a towel or silicone mat to keep warm.
+• ACTIVATE – Combine warm water, inulin, and yeast in a small bowl and cover with cling film and a towel or silicone mat to keep warm.
 Transfer to a nice warm spot until yeast activates and is foamy (15-20 mins).
 See Note 1.

-• Add yeast mixture, eggs and baking powder and mix 15 sec/speed 3.
-See Note 2.
+• MIX – Add yeast mixture, eggs and baking powder; mix 15 sec/speed 3.

-• Add remaining ingredients and mix 10 sec/speed 3.
+• COMBINE – Add remaining ingredients; mix 10 sec/speed 3.
 Then knead 2 min/dough setting.
 Follow from Step 5 above.

 Video